• Log In

 Lab publication on Both Sides of the Street

 Streets may operate as boundaries across the spatial landscape, and in this study we view streets as potential boundaries within the built environment.
-We use a study of Southern California neighborhoods to show that features on the opposite side of the street–including social features such as race/ethnicity and income, as well as physical features such…Continue Reading Lab publication on Both Sides of the Street
+We use a study of Southern California neighborhoods to show that features on the opposite side of the street–including social features such as race/ethnicity and income, as well as physical features such as land use characteristics–impact the location of crime.

 Lab publication on imputing data for city-level crime studies